theNewDynamic/oregonsadventurecoast.com/content/event/christmas-at-the-coast.md

 {{< spacer 20 >}}

+#### December 5-31 <br>**2nd Annual Christmas at the Coast Holiday Lights Driving Tour**

+Residences and businesses all over Coos Bay and North Bend have lit up the night with Christmas displays to bring cheer and joy to all who view them.
+[Click here for a list of addresses](https://app.forestry.io/sites/i-pbgsi-1h8yyg/body-media//img/Christmas-at-the-Coast-Address-List.pdf).
+These addresses are hyperlinked to maps for ease in finding these festival displays.
+Visit the events [Facebook Page](https://www.facebook.com/ChristmasattheCoast) for more information.

+{{< spacer 50 >}}

+**Still Missing Shore Acres Holiday Lights Display?
+We are too.
+But our friends at Shore Acres and Epuerto put together a wonderful Video as a Virtual Tour of Last Year's Lights.**

+{{< vimeo "473636830" >}}

+{{< spacer 50 >}}

+#### COMPLETED EVENTS FOR 2021!

 #### November 12-13 <br>[Downtown Coos Bay Holiday Open House](https://coosbaydowntown.org/holiday-events-in-downtown-2/)

 Visit participating businesses in Downtown Coos Bay during the Holiday Open House and enter to win door prizes!
 Shop for the holidays and keep your receipts to receive a commemorative mug on Shop Small Saturday (see below for more). *